metal3-io/baremetal-operator/docs/dev-setup.md

 commands, to include environment variables that configure the containers for your environment.

+## Use with Redfish BMCs and UEFI

+Newer firmware versions being released by hardware vendors, starting in late 2019, are beginning to introducing changes which breaks the ability for a Redfish API consumer to assert a persistent boot behavior overrides utilizing a singular vendor-independnet field, at least when UEFI is also in use.

+Some, but not all, vendors have UEFI specific setting fields which are available, however the standard allows for it to be internally referential information.
+The end result being if these newer fields are even present, we need an extensive amount of vendor and hardware specific context, or even host specific internal information to be able to effectively leverage the UEFI specific fields.

+As a result, only one-time boot overrides can realistically be sent until vendors implement the latest fields and behavior specified in the early 2020 Redfish schema documentation which calls for a easily relatable alias field to be implemented.

+The end result being that hardware *must* be set to persistently boot to a Hard Disk or other persistent storage medium prior to being deployed upon, if the desired end state is such and persistent settings are not asseted before the first reboot of the node after intiial deployment.

 ## Using libvirt VMs with Ironic

 In order to use VMs as hosts, they need to be connected to